What we do

-From time to time school and programme teams will come together to plan, develop and review their educational offersing.
+From time to time school and programme teams will come together to plan, develop and review their educational offerings.
 We can provide customised workshops to meet the specific needs of your team, as once-off activity or as part of an ongoing development process.

 Our annual Teaching and Learning Symposium brings together research, international expertise and the shared experience of colleagues on a topical theme.
 It offers an excellent opportunity to meet-up with and learn from colleagues from across the university.

 The provision of awards, grants and fellowships is just one of the ways that the University highlights the importance and value that its places on teaching excellence and innovation.
 UCD Teaching and Learning plays a central role in developing, coordinating and administering the various schemes.

 There are two Teaching and Learning Award schemes, Teaching Excellence Awards and Awards for Exceptional Contribution to Learning.
 Both schemes are tiered, with awards at college and university level.
 The schemes run biennially with the next iteration scheduled for 2022.

 From time to time internal and or external funding becomes available to support innovation and enhancement in teaching and learning activities.
 The funding may be directed towards small seed-funding grant schemes or more significant grants to support intra or inter institutional initiatives.
 The outputs of the recently funded Learning Enhancement Projects are showcased on the Learning Enhancement Projects page.
 The latest call for funding (now closed) was for Academic Advising Projects.